 }

 There are two important observations to be made on the _createParticle() function.
 First, the random() function is used many times to configure each created Particle.
 Particle systems utilize large numbers of similar particles with slight differences to build and convey the desired visual effect.
-It is often important to avoid any patterns by using randomness.
+It is generally important to avoid any patterns by using randomness.
 Second, there are many seemingly arbitrary numbers used in the configuration, such as setting the life of the particle to be between 30 and 230 or setting the final red component to a number between 3.5 and 4.5.
 This is unfortunately the nature of working with particle systems.
 There is often quite a bit of ad hoc experimentation.
 Commercial game engines typically alleviate this difficulty by releasing a collection of preset values for their particle systems.
 In this way, game designers can fine-tune specific desired effects by adjusting the provided presets.

 Observations